b24ai/b24ai/README.md

 - 💬 Ask me about n8n
 - 📫 How to reach me: https://b24.ai
 - 😄 Pronouns: He
-- ⚡ Fun fact: Working on AI
+- ⚡ Fun fact: Working on AI and Automation